dc-js/dc.js/docs/api-latest.md

 #### .outerPadding([padding])
 Get or set the outer padding on an ordinal box chart.
 This setting has no effect on non-ordinal charts or on charts with a custom `.boxWidth`.
-Padding equivlent in width to `padding * barWidth` will be added on each side of the chart.
+Will pad the width by `padding * barWidth` on each side of the chart.

 Default: 0.5

 #### .boxWidth(width || function(innerChartWidth, xUnits) { ... })
 Get or set the numerical width of the boxplot box.
-Provided width may also be a function.
-This function takes as parameters the chart width without the right and left margins as well as the number of x units.
+The width may also be a function taking as parameters the chart width excluding the right and left margins, as well as the number of x units.

 #### .tickFormat()
 Set the numerical format of the boxplot median, whiskers and quartile labels.
-Defaults to integer.
+Defaults to integer formatting.
 ```js
 // format ticks to 2 decimal places
 chart.tickFormat(d3.format(".2f"));